- This event has passed.

 15 May @ 12:00 pm - 1:00 pm$25

-Global cluster expert, Ifor Ffowcs Williams will provide an introduction to clusters for economic development professionals and will showcase Australian and global best practice case studies.
-The author of the Cluster Development Handbook, Ifor provides a practical guide to the development of clusters and smart specialisations as centre-stage strategies for regional economies.
+Global cluster expert Ifor Ffowcs Williams will provide an introduction to clusters for economic development professionals and will highlight international and Australian best practices.
+Ifor’s cluster development experience extends to over fifty countries across six continents.
+His Cluster Development Handbook provides a practical guide to the development of clusters as centre-stage strategies for regional economies.

 Ifor Ffowcs Williams

 Ifor (E4) was a Founder of TCI, he has served as Chairman of TCI and is now a member of the Board of Advisors.

 He is CEO of Cluster Navigators Ltd, New Zealand.
 Since establishing Cluster Navigators in 1997, Ifor has been active across Europe, North America, Africa, the Caribbean and Australasia in introducing the relevance of clustering as a cornerstone for economic development.
 The focus has been on the training of economic development professionals in the process of cluster development, reviewing cluster development programmes, and facilitating initial cluster workshops.